 - What the LTV value is on the mortgage lending you are applying for

-If you are a first-time investor, you will likely find fewer lenders on the market able to offer to lend, since many have a minimum number of years experience as one of their criteria.
+If you are a first-time investor, you will likely find fewer lenders on the market able to offer an SPV buy to let mortgage since many have a minimum number of years’ experience as one of their criteria.

 Experience demonstrates that you will be able to ensure you have tenants for your property, know how to maintain it and have a track record of making good on mortgage repayments.